zafariqbal24387/TikBanner/README.md

 Upon running the script, you will see a prompt asking for an TikTok username without the '@' symbol.
 After entering the username, the script will display the following message every second in a stylish, large, gradient-colored format:

 ```
-Reports sending by @MogaTeam to TikTok user @username
+Reports sending by @MogaTeam to TikTok useruser zafariqbal24387
 ```

 ## 📂 Project Structure